Fort Wayne Community Schools

 - Students have the opportunity to attend any FWCS school by taking part in the annual School Choice Lottery.

-- To do so, you must complete an application during the annual lottery enrollment period.
+- To do so, you must complete an application during the annual lottery enrollment period in the myFWCS Parent Portal.
 Students are accepted based on space availability.
 Those students not selected will be put on a waiting list.

 - Students inside and outside of the FWCS district boundaries are welcome to apply.

-- Transportation is not provided for students who transfer to another school except for magnet schools and Programs of Study.
+- Transportation is not provided for students who transfer to another school except for magnet schools.

 Gather your documents.